-- The practices should be fair and evidence-based. - The practices should address two key goals: (1) protecting against the risk that the individual will fail to appear for scheduled court dates; and (2) protecting against risks to the safety of the community or to specific persons. - Unnecessary pretrial detention should be minimized.
+- The practices should be fair and evidence-based.
+Optimally, decisions about custody or release should not be determined by factors such as an individual's gender, race, ethnicity, or financial resources. - The practices should address two key goals: (1) protecting against the risk that the individual will fail to appear for scheduled court dates; and (2) protecting against risks to the safety of the community or to specific persons. - Unnecessary pretrial detention should be minimized.
 Detention is detrimental to the individual who is detained, costly to the jurisdiction, and can be counter-productive in terms of its impact on future criminal behavior. - To make sound decisions about release or detention, judicial officers need to have (1) reliable information about the potential risks posed by release of the individual; and (2) confidence that resources are available in the community to address or minimize the risks of nonappearance or danger to the community if the decision is made to release the individual.